 It should be safe to load and view engine-using fortresses from a DF version without DFHack installed, except that in such case the engines won't work.
 However actually making modifications to them, or machines they connect to (including by pulling levers), can easily result in inconsistent state once this plugin is available again.
 The effects may be as weird as negative power being generated.

 4.7 Lua API

 Some plugins consist solely of native libraries exposed to Lua.
 They are listed in the DFHack Lua API file under Plugins:

-- Eventful

-- · Building-hacks
+- · building-hacks

+- cxxrandom

+- eventful

-- Luasocket
+- luasocket

 - map-render

-- cxxrandom
+- pathable

 - xlsxreader